quixio/quix-streams/docs/state-management.md

 ## In memory storage

-In Python there is another storage available as an experimental feature called `InMemoryStorage`.
-It works identical to `LocalFileStorage` and also supports dictionary operations such as `del` or iteration.
+In Python there is another storage option available as an experimental feature called `InMemoryStorage`.
+It works in a similar way to `LocalFileStorage` and also supports dictionary operations such as `del` or iteration.

-InMemoryStorage can be used on its own using code below:
+`InMemoryStorage` can be used on its own, as demonstrated in the following example:

 ``` python
 from quixstreams import InMemoryStorage